Hanningz/SMMRepository./README.md

 * Downloading XML or JSON files within data models, but only works in _**Chrome**_ and _**Firefox**_, not _**IE**_
 * New data models could be contributed by pull request

+### Work of Contribute

+All new data models are suggested to be contributed by sending pull request in GitHub.
+If you are new to pull request, please check more information here: [read more](https://drive.google.com/drive/recent)